How to manage your free time

 Why is free time important?

 As tempting as it can be to work without stopping, scheduling breaks in between studying, school or work gives you much-needed time to breathe!
-If you don’t give yourself time to rest and recuperate, you could suffer from negative effects such as increased stress levels, lack of concentration, and a sense of overwhelm.
+If you don’t give yourself time to rest and recuperate, you could suffer from increased stress levels, lack of concentration, and a sense of overwhelm.

-- Be aware of your current commitments: If you haven’t already, grab a copy of your school and/or work timetable.This will help you figure out how much time you have left over each week for free time activities.
+Make a note of your current commitments.
+If you haven’t already, use your school and/or work timetable and your extracurricular activities schedule to help you work out how much time you have left over each week for activities.

-- Note down any later changes: You may have ample free time at the beginning of the school year, but towards the end, with exams coming up, you may find that you have less free time.
-Or, if you have a job, busy periods, like during the holidays, can leave you with a lot less free time than at any other point in the year.
+Be aware of how your free time might change.
+You may have lots of free time at the beginning of the school year, but that might change if you have mock exams, coursework, or exams coming up.
+If you have a job, busy periods, like during the holidays, can leave you with less free time than at any other point in the year.
+Make sure you take that into account when you think about starting a new hobby.

-- Prioritise your activities: Choose the activities that are most important to you at a given time.
+Prioritise your activities.
+Choose the activities that are most important to you at a given time.
 For example, you may find that having as much fun as possible in your free time is a priority, which means the majority of your free time will be spent doing fun activities you enjoy.
 Or, you may want to prioritise learning and productivity during your free time.
 Getting a sense of which activities mean the most to you will help you spend your free time as efficiently as possible.
+Your priorities might also change at different points in the year; you might want to spend your time relaxing at the beginning of the school year, and learning in the middle of the school year.

-Although you can plan how you intend to spend your free time down to the minute details, life always throws curveballs, and it’s important to adapt when this happens.
+Although you can plan how you intend to spend your free time down to the minute details, life always throws curveballs, and you need to adapt when this happens.

 For example, if you find that a new deadline or priority at school has been thrown your way, you may have to cut down on some of your free time in order to accommodate it.
 Or, you may have to spend your free time actively preparing for it.

 Another example is when you’re given more free time than you initially thought you had.
-You might find that one of your lectures or some of your workload has been rescheduled to a later date, or some of your commitments for a particular week have been cancelled.
-This will give you more free time, and having some activities in mind, just in case, is always handy.
+You might find that one of your essays or some of your workload has been rescheduled to a later date, or some of your commitments for a particular week have been cancelled.
+This will give you more free time, so have some activities in mind just in case.

-Free time is all about ensuring you also get to spend some much-needed time doing the things that you genuinely enjoy.
-Make sure to find a balance between doing activities that are not related to school or work, and spend some time just enjoying rest when you can.
+Free time is all about resting and doing things you genuinely enjoy.
+Make sure to find a balance between doing activities that are not related to school or work, and spend some time just enjoying yourself when you can.